Explainer

 The most important idea is that each section contributes a different type of vehicle detail.

 WMI (characters 1-3) identifies the manufacturer.
 VDS (4-9) captures platform and configuration clues.
-VIS (10-17) includes model year, plant, and serial sequence context.
+VIS (10-17) includes model year, plant, factory, and serial number context.

-For EV workflows, decoding should always be paired with model-year-specific interpretation because trim naming, battery packs, and software hardware can shift quickly.
+For Tesla and EV workflows, decoding should always be paired with model-year-specific interpretation because trim naming, battery type, factory output, and software hardware can shift quickly.

 What decoding should output